Civil Penalty Notice 2026: Fines, Deadlines & What to Do

 Section 21 creates the separate criminal offence of knowingly employing an illegal worker or having reasonable cause to believe the person is working unlawfully, which carries an unlimited fine and up to five years’ imprisonment in serious cases.

-2. How Breaches are Identified
+2. How breaches are identified

 Cases are usually picked up through compliance visits, intelligence or data sharing.
 Where a potential breach is found, the employer is served with a Referral Notice and the case moves to officials for consideration.
 An Information Request then gives the employer a short window to send evidence.

-A response within ten days counts as active cooperation and can affect the calculation later.
-Decisions are issued with a Civil Penalty Notice and a statement of case.
 Depending on the facts, officials can cancel liability, issue a Warning Notice for a first breach where effective practices are shown, or impose a monetary penalty.
-The notice also explains payment options, the fast payment discount rules for a first penalty, objection grounds and the county court or sheriff court appeal route.
+The notice also explains payment options, the fast payment discount rules for a first penalty, objection grounds and the County Court (or Sheriff Court in Scotland) appeal route.

 DavidsonMorris Strategic Insight